araobp/sveltekit-ai/README.md

 # SvelteKit and AI

-SvelteKit and GenAI have dramatically made my work easier!
-Good bye, VanillaJS.
+I use SvelteKit with GenAI at work for Personalized CX.
+This project is to study each aspect of GenAI.

 ## Apps